-Five Pieces of the Worst Advice You Can Ever Give to Your Children
+Five of the Worst Pieces of Advice You Can Ever Give to Your Children

 As a parent, you seek and want the best for your children.
 You want them to be happy, successful, and achieve their goals.
 However, in relation to achieving goals and obtaining “success”, what could be the worst advice that you might give to your children?

 We’ll discover what this might be from Emma Seppälä, professor at the Yale School of Management and director of the leadership program for women at the same school.
 Emma, when researching for writing a book, discovered that many of the popularly accepted schemes or premises about what it takes to be successful can backfire.
 In fact, they can have the exact opposite to the desired effect.

 These are specific theories and ideas that may produce good results in the short term, but are bad in the long term.

 The worst advice you can give to your children

 The intention of this article isn’t to judge or criticize certain comments that you might make to your children.
 In fact, it’s focused on encouraging you to reflect.
 To this end, we looked at some of the worst advice parents give to their children when it comes to “success,” according to the Ph.D. student, Emma Seppälä.

 Perhaps one of the worst pieces of advice you can give to your children is this: ” focus on the future.”
 That’s because behind this strategy lies the concept of success as a goal, as a milestone to be achieved, and not as a path to follow.

 By doing this, you pressure your children to only see the present as a means of trying to be in a certain place in the future.
 Perhaps it’d be better to tell them to live in the present and to work on being happy there.

 At this point, it would be good to reflect on the difference between eustress and distress.
 Eustress is the kind of stress that positively affects you, while distress has a negative effect.